Skip to content

 Connect2id

-This guide outlines a safe strategy for migrating Connect2id server data between two server instances using the available server web APIs.
-Such a migration can be useful when switching to a different server backend database, for example from an LDAP to an SQL backend database.
+This guide describes a safe way to migrate Connect2id server data between two server instances by using the available server web APIs.
+Such a migration can be useful when moving to a different backend database, for example from an SQL database to DynamoDB.

 Conventions in this guide: